openlegend/core-rules/core/SRD.md

 ## Untrackable

 **Cost:** 1 point

-**Prerequisites**
+\
+**Prerequisites:**

--   **Tier 1**: Alteration , Influence , or Protection 3
+-   **Tier 1**: Alteration, Influence, or Protection 3

-**Description**

-Whether this power manifests itself as vines that grow in your wake, a magical ward against detection, or an illusory veil, the effect is the
+**Description:** Whether this power manifests itself as vines that grow in your wake, a magical ward against detection, or an illusory veil, the effect is the
-same: you are supernaturally protected from being tracked.
+same: you are supernaturally protected from being tracked. \newline

-**Effect**

-Your travel is veiled by magic that conceals your tracks and any evidence of your passage even after you are far away.
+**Effect:** Your travel is veiled by magic that conceals your tracks and any evidence of your passage even after you are far away.
 It is impossible to follow your tracks except by supernatural means.

 ## Vicious Strike

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: None

-**Description**

-Whether through brute force, lethal precision, or volatile magic, a deadly attack delivered by you is exceptionally vicious.
+**Description:** Whether through brute force, lethal precision, or volatile magic, a deadly attack delivered by you is exceptionally vicious. \newline

-**Effect**

-Any time you roll a natural 20 on the d20 for an attack action roll, you roll twice on the subsequent re-roll of the d20 and take the higher result.
+**Effect:** Any time you roll a natural 20 on the d20 for an attack action roll, you roll twice on the subsequent re-roll of the d20 and take the higher result.

 ## Well-Rounded

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: None

-**Description**

-You have a versatile education, a wide range of experiences, or just plain old good luck.
-The result is that you're pretty good at things you're not specialized in.
+**Description:** You have a versatile education, a wide range of experiences, or just plain old good luck.
+The result is that you're pretty good at things you're not specialized in. \newline

-**Effect**

-Any time you make a non-attack action roll with an attribute in which you have a score of 2 or less, roll an additional d20 and keep the highest of the two d20s.
+**Effect:** Any time you make a non-attack action roll with an attribute in which you have a score of 2 or less, roll an additional d20 and keep the highest of the two d20s.

 ## Wealthy

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: None

-**Description**

-Whether you were born into nobility, heir to a great treasure, or simply a well-established merchant, you are wealthier than the average adventurer.
+**Description:** Whether you were born into nobility, heir to a great treasure, or simply a well-established merchant, you are wealthier than the average \newline adventurer. \newline

-**Effect**

-Your wealth score is increased by 1.
+**Effect:** Your wealth score is increased by 1.